- Life & Money

 5 Common FAFSA Misconceptions to Avoid

 When it comes to college application season, the last thing anyone wants to think about is yet another form.
-But if there’s one document every family with a prospective college student should fill out it’s the Free Application for Federal Student Aid, better known as the FAFSA.
+But if there’s one document every family with a prospective college student should fill out, it’s the Free Application for Federal Student Aid, better known as the FAFSA.

-While the Federal Student Aid office provides more than $150 billion in financial aid each year, only 61 percent of high school graduates fill out the FAFSA.
-From fear of high interest rates to assuming your family earns too much money, here are five common FAFSA misconceptions that prevent families from filling them out, and the truths behind them.
+From confusion about the application rules to assuming your family earns too much money, here are five common FAFSA misconceptions that prevent families from filling them out, and the truths behind them.

 When a student files the FAFSA, the Department of Education records the date and shares it with prospective colleges, according to Amy Denton, a regional representative for the College Foundation of North Carolina.
 While every institution has different policies and timelines for how it distributes financial aid, students who file earlier may have greater opportunities to receive aid, because those with finite resources may award it on a first-come, first-served basis.

 Many families choose not to fill out the FAFSA because they assume their income is too high to receive any financial aid.
-But according to Chad Dorman, founder of Leonard Andrew Consulting, which advises students on the college admissions process, there is no cutoff when it comes to qualifying.
-“Given rising college costs, families may have a gap between the expected family contribution and the cost of attending a school, which the university might bridge,” he says.
+But according to Dorman, there is no cutoff when it comes to qualifying.
+“Given rising college costs, families may have a gap between their expected contribution and the cost of attending a school, which the university might bridge,” he says.
 “In fact, most families are eligible for some type of aid, whether from the state or the institution itself.”

-All student loans are optional — just because you qualify for one doesn’t mean the student needs to accept it.
+All student loans are optional—just because you qualify for one doesn’t mean the student needs to accept it.
 “Colleges will package a loan automatically to let the student know the amount they are eligible for,” Denton says.
 “But students can evaluate their total financial aid amount versus the cost of the institution to decide if loans are needed.
 Students can decline the loan, accept part of the offered amount or accept the loan later in the semester if it turns out that they need it.”

 “Borrow only what you need, when you need it,” Dorman suggests.
 Just know that if you choose not to accept the loan, the school will not increase or alter the other components of your financial aid package to counteract any difference.